yuemingfei/fhe-memo/frontend/README.md

 ## Features

 - **Wallet Integration**: Securely connect with MetaMask on the Sepolia Testnet.
-- **FHE-Powered Privacy**: Uses Zama's `fhevmjs` to encrypt data locally before submission and decrypt it securely for viewing.
+- **FHE-Powered Privacy**: Uses `fhevmjs` to encrypt data locally before submission and decrypt it securely for viewing.
 - **Dynamic UI**:
   - Auto-switching to the correct network (Sepolia).